 Brussels Vertical Farming Workshop and ongoing Project Group, initially a 2-day workshop of a group of 30 motivated individuals facilitated to design a thriving local society around vertical farming at The Abbatoir, Brussels.

 Head Grower for a Community Interest Company (ongoing), Growing Better.
 We undertook a proof of concept for a salad growing enterprise in 2016.
 In 2017, Growing Better have been trialling controlled environment agriculture for micro greens.
 In July/August 2017 we successfully crowdfunded over £20K to buy and kit out a shipping container to grow microgreens and herbs.
-This unique growing project is part of a development of a community food growing site at Kirkstall, Leeds.
+This unique growing project is part of a development of a community of food projects at a site in Kirkstall, Leeds.

 Association of Vertical Farming online AV-F Academy (2016-2017) Our mission is to be a platform where people can get access to informational and teaching material as both text and video content, distributed by our partners about vertical farming, hydroponics, permaculture, controlled environment agriculture, mushroom growing, aquaponics and insect farming.

 Edible Growing Assistant at University of Leeds, growing & harvesting food from a sustainable garden and a roof terrace salad garden

 Research Paper for the Balkans Peace Park as co-author with Dr Simon Woodward – September 2015 A review of the tourism potential of the area around Lepushe & Vermosh in the Northern Albanian Alps or Malësia e Madhe (the Big Highlands).
 A week-long field visit took place in early August 2015 at the behest of the Balkan Peace Park Project (B3P), during which time two representatives of the Tourism Department at Leeds Beckett University interviewed some local businesses and other stakeholders about their experiences of tourism to date and their aspirations for the future.